-- 1. Achieve County-wide Net Zero 2050 alignment
+- 1) Achieve County-wide Net Zero 2050 alignment

-- 2. Sustainable Land Use
+- 2) Implement net zero land-use principles

-- 3. Reduce emissions at the source
+- 3) Reduce emissions

-- 4. Produce cleaner energy
+- 4) Produce cleaner energy

 Tier 1.
-These 47 Actions will help Washoe County implement the CAP Strategies.
+These 44 Actions will help Washoe County implement these Strategies.
 We selected Tier 1 actions based on the values described on the previous page, including these specific criteria: potential size of GHG emissions reduction; equity as a primary outcome; community enthusiasm; existing alignment with partners; the County's authority to act; and available resources and funding.

 Tier 2.
-These 30 Actions can also help reduce emissions, but they may not meet many of the criteria listed in Tier 1.
-These Actions may be changed to Tier 1 if one or more of the criteria above changes.
+These Actions can also help reduce emissions, but they may not meet many of the criteria listed in Tier 1.
+These Actions may be changed to Tier 1 if one of the criteria above changes.
 For example, we may move something from Tier 2 to Tier 1 if a new funding source emerges.